OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

 ---
 title: Add mobile support to an Outlook add-in
-description: Adding support for Outlook Mobile requires updating the add-in manifest and possibly changing your code for mobile scenarios. ms.date: 04/15/2022 ms.localizationpriority: medium
+description: Learn how to add support for Outlook Mobile including how to update the add-in manifest and change your code for mobile scenarios, if necessary. ms.date: 04/15/2022 ms.localizationpriority: medium
 ---